ruchis2712/Singhal-Ruchi_Challenge-12/README.md

 ## Link to publshed Github page: https://ruchis2712.github.io/Singhal-Ruchi_Challenge-12/

 ### The objective is to build an interactive dashboard using Plotly.js to explore data on the biodiversity of belly buttons.
-The data analysed is for bacteria samples collected from individutal test candidates belly buttons.
-And besides the info on each sample collected it also has the candidates demographic information necessary for the research.
+The data analysed is for bacteria samples collected from individutal test candidate's belly buttons.
+And besides the info on each sample collected, it also has the candidates demographic information necessary for the research.